 20. Develop sources of active or passive income

-What I’ve done: Errr, compiled a reader offer page and included affiliate links (where I get a small commission) in some of my posts.
+What I’ve done: Errr, included affiliate links (where I get a small commission) in some of my posts.
 If you want to use them, that would be awesome!
 I have a few other irons in the fire too – linked to #17 and my business.

 21. Have the courage to follow and act on my gut feel earlier and not succumb to some British “being polite and nice” thing I seem to do, even when there’s no need.
 This doesn’t mean be rude to people, rather that I don’t have to extend the hand of friendship to people whose actions deserve only civility.

 What I’ve done: Put it into practice in Bologna (and since)

 22. See the sun rise over Bagan, Myanmar.

 What I’ve done: The current treatment of the Rohingya population in Myanmar means this one’s on hold.